Frequently Asked Questions

 - Do you groom pets?

-In order to focus on providing the best possible pet health care, we limit our service offerings to veterinary medical services and boarding.
+In order to focus on providing the best possible pet health care, we limit our service offerings to veterinary medical services only.
 We do not offer scheduled grooming services for dogs or cats.